coderamen666/srd-v3.5-md/spells/magic-overview.md

-**Injury:** If while trying to cast a spell you take damage, you must make a Concentration check (DC 10 + points of damage taken + the level of the spell you're casting).
+**Injury:** If while trying to cast a spell you take damage, you must make a Concentration check (DC 10 + points of damage taken + the level of the spell you’re casting).
 If you fail the check, you lose the spell without effect.
 The interrupting event strikes during spellcasting if it comes between when you start and when you complete a spell (for a spell with a casting time of 1 full round or more) or if it comes in response